Joe Rogan apologizes for racial slur after video surfaces

 “Don’t even say it under any context,” she added.

-Rogan’s message Saturday addressed a video a clip from his podcast 11 years ago in which he talked about going to a movie theater in a Black neighborhood to see “Planet of the Apes”.

-“I was trying to make the story entertaining, and I said we got out and it was like we were in Africa.
-It’s like we were in ‘Planet of the Apes.’,” Rogan said.
-He said he wasn’t trying to be racist but realized it was “an idiotic thing” to say.
-He said he deleted the podcast but that someone must have saved the clip.

-Rogan’s apology comes as Spotify is promising to combat the spread of COVID-19 misinformation as part of a damage-control campaign sparked by musician Neil Young, who called out the streaming service’s top podcaster for magnifying vaccine skepticism.
+Rogan’s apology comes as Spotify is promising to combat the spread of COVID-19 misinformation as part of a damage-control campaign sparked by Young.

 Last Sunday, Spotify said it will soon add a warning before all podcasts that discuss COVID-19, directing listeners to factual, up-to-date information from scientists and public health experts.
 The company also aims to bolster transparency about its publishing decisions by laying out the rules it uses to protect users’ safety.